tmenard/hello-world/README.md

 # hello-world
-getting' it on with GitHub
+gettin' it on with GitHub
+just an old guy trying to do something interesting (and maybe meaningful?) for a change